This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 There is no charge to enter any digital lottery so the price listed is what you will pay only if you win.

-These are the Broadway shows that have a digital lottery:
+These are just a few Broadway shows that have a digital lottery:

 Offered through Broadway Direct: